Johnny Ringo (TV series): Guest cast

 William Phipps, John M. Pickard, Burt Reynolds (as Tad Stuart in "The Stranger"), Paul Richards, Wayne Rogers, Richard Rust, Walter Sande, William Schallert, Robert F. Simon, Olan Soule, Arthur Space, Harry Dean Stanton, Stella Stevens, Karl Swenson, Harry Townes, Lurene Tuttle, and Peter Whitney.

 Production

+Johnny Ringo was broadcast on Thursdays from 8:30 to 9 p.m.
+Eastern Time".
+Durant composed and sang the theme.

 Development

-The program was an early creation of Aaron Spelling for Four Star Television.
+The program was produced by Aaron Spelling for Four Star Television.
 Spelling created Johnny Ringo at the specific request of Dick Powell as a role for Durant.
 It was filmed at CBS Studio Center.
-The pilot episode was shot as part of Dick Powell's Zane Grey Theater, titled "Man Alone" and featured Thomas Mitchell as Case Thomas.
+The pilot episode was shot as part of Dick Powell's Zane Grey Theatre, titled "Man Alone" and featured Thomas Mitchell as Case Thomas.
 A second pilot was shot with Terence de Marney in the role.

 Gimmick guns genre

 Johnny Ringo appeared at a time in the history of the television Western when creators strove to make characters interesting by equipping them with "gimmick guns", the three most famous having been Josh Randall's "mare's laig" used by Steve McQueen in CBS's Wanted: Dead or Alive, Lucas McCain's trick rifle from ABC's The Rifleman, and the shotgun with the upper and lower barrel, intended to enforce accuracy both up close and at a distance, used by Scott Brady in Shotgun Slade.

 The gimmick gun introduced in the second pilot was a custom-built revolver called the LeMat, based on its historically authentic counterpart.
 The LeMat featured an auxiliary shotgun barrel under its primary barrel.
 Many episodes found Ringo getting into scrapes where that final round in the shotgun barrel was the deciding factor.
 Aesthetically, Ringo's LeMat most resembles the historical percussion model LeMat but features a top break cartridge-fed design.